5 Reasons I Don't Recommend Dermablading

 You’re Harming Your Natural Skin Barrier

 Your skin barrier, or acid mantle, acts as a biological bodyguard.
-It is a delicate balance of lipids and beneficial bacteria designed to lock in hydration while keeping out environmental pollutants and irritants.
+It’s a delicate balance of lipids and beneficial bacteria designed to lock in hydration while keeping out environmental pollutants and irritants.
 When you dermablade, you aren’t just removing hair; you’re physically stripping away this protective seal.
-This leaves your deeper, "living" layers of skin exposed to the world before they are ready, making you much more susceptible to redness, windburn, and the stinging sensation we often mistake for "product effectiveness."
+This leaves your deeper, "living" layers of skin exposed to the world before they are ready, making you much more susceptible to redness, windburn, and the stinging sensation we mistake as our skincare products working.

-Without that intact barrier, your skin also loses its ability to hold onto moisture—a process called transepidermal water loss.
+Without that intact barrier, our skin also loses its ability to hold onto moisture, a process called transepidermal water loss.
 This is why many people who dermablade find themselves stuck in a cycle of chronic dryness or sudden sensitivity to products they used to love.
-A healthy, untouched barrier reflects light evenly and maintains its own plumpness, which is the actual source of a "natural glow."
+A healthy, untouched barrier reflects light evenly and maintains its own plumpness, which is the real source of a natural glow.

 The Risk of Bacteria & Breakouts